-- The Redfish specification defines a set of "assigned privileges" in the AssignedPrivileges array in the Role resource. - An implementation may also include "OemPrivileges" which are then specified in an OemPrivileges array in the Role resource. - Privileges are mapped to resources using the privilege mapping annotations defined in the Privileges Redfish Schema file. - Multiple privileges in the mapping constitute an OR of the privileges. - User Management: - Users are assigned a Role when the user account is created. - The privileges that the user has are defined by its role. - ETag Handling: - Implementations shall enforce the same privilege model for ETag related activity as is enforced for the data being represented by the ETag. - For example, when activity requiring privileged access to read data item represented by ETag requires the same privileged access to read the ETag.
+- A privilege is a permission to perform an operation (e.g., Read, Write) within a defined management domain (e.g., Configuring Users). - The Redfish specification defines a set of "assigned privileges" in the AssignedPrivileges array in the Role resource. - An implementation may also include "OemPrivileges", which are then specified in an OemPrivileges array in the Role resource. - Privileges are mapped to resources using the privilege mapping annotations defined in the Privileges Redfish Schema file. - Multiple privileges in the mapping constitute an OR of the privileges.

+· User Management:

+- Users are assigned a Role when the user account is created. - The privileges that the user has are defined by its role.

+- ETag Handling: - Implementations shall enforce the same privilege model for ETag related activity as is enforced for the data being represented by the ETag. - For example, when activity requiring privileged access to read data item represented by ETag requires the same privileged access to read the ETag.